Calling All Angels (Train song)

 "Calling All Angels" is a song by American rock band Train.
 It was included on the band's third studio album, My Private Nation, and produced by Brendan O'Brien.
-It features Greg Leisz on pedal steel guitar.

-The song was the first track to be released from My Private Nation, on April 14, 2003, and peaked at number 19 on the US Billboard Hot 100 chart.
-It also topped three other Billboard charts: the Adult Alternative Songs, Adult Contemporary, and Adult Top 40 listings.
+On April 14, 2003, the song was the first single to be released from My Private Nation, peaking at number 19 on the US Billboard Hot 100 and topping three other Billboard charts: the Adult Contemporary, Adult Top 40, and Triple-A listings.
 Outside the US, the song entered the top 40 in Australia and New Zealand.

 Background

 "Calling All Angels" was inspired by a conversation singer Pat Monahan had with his therapist.
 Monahan said, "She said, "Just remember that we are made up of angels and traitors, and the angel is the one that says, 'You're beautiful and you can do anything you want,' and the traitor is the one that says, 'You're ugly and you can't get anything right.'"
 And so that song just came from that conversation of, if we all called our angels, what a cool life this would be for all of us."